 Store the sensor module in an antistatic metallic bag with a low VOC background after the sensor module is removed from its original packaging or the assembled PCB is populated.
-The optimal storage conditions are < 1ppm TVOC, < 10ppb O_3 , < 10ppb NO_2 , 10°C to 50°C, and humidity levels within 20% to 80%RH.
+The optimal storage conditions are < 1ppm TVOC, < 10ppb O3, < 10ppb NO2, 10°C to 50°C, and humidity levels within 20% to 80%RH.
+If the sensor is stored within these conditions, no sensor degradation is expected for a shelf life of at least 10 years (storage time).
 If the sensor module is stored outside of these conditions for extended periods of time, the sensor module readings can exhibit a temporary offset.
 The sensor module can be reconditioned and brought back to its calibration state by operation for 24 hours to 48 hours in clean air.